Michael-Nwachukwu/sonder/README.md

 Sonder is a **decentralized lending protocol** that allows users to borrow USDC against their **Polymarket prediction market shares** (YES/NO tokens) as collateral.

+Typically, prediction market shares (ERC-1155) are vault shares minted to the bettor in exchange for their USDC.
+This is a great model, but the only problem is that most prediction markets often take a long while before they are resolved, thats USD value locked for that same amount of time.
+One of the most popular markets right now on Polymarket is "Democratic Presidential Nominee 2028" with $758M Vol locked resolves Nov 7, 2028.
+That is $758M locked away from circulation for about 2 years.

+With select markets live on the protocol currently it allows shareholders of select market borrow up to 40% of the value of the shares they hold.

-What makes Sonder different from any other lending protocol is its **autonomous, AI-powered risk engine** — built entirely on **Chainlink's CRE (Compute Runtime Environment)** and **Google Gemini AI**.
+Sonder's is powered by an **autonomous, AI-powered risk engine** — built entirely on **Chainlink's CRE (Compute Runtime Environment)** and **Google Gemini AI**.
 There is no centralized backend server.
-No trusted admin cron job.
 No manually-run bot with a hot private key.

 ### What Chainlink CRE Does in Sonder